-The Bureau's deepest foundations are based in an educational model of fostering learning, growth, and development.
+The Bureau's mission is based in an educational/developmental model.
 Through its various services, the Bureau aims to help students think with more complexity; develop a sense of voice and authority in their scholarship and in their lives generally; approach their work and lives with honesty, curiosity, creativity, and zest; learn to set limits with self and others; cultivate healthy relationships; survive, and even thrive, in a stressful, competitive environment; develop their capacity for critical discernment and judgment; and make meaning of their lives.